• Instagram Icon

 Water Conservation | WaterMatters.org (state.fl.us)

-• Properties with no discernible address such as entry ways and common areas may only water on Tuesday and/or Friday
+*Properties without a discernible address, such as neighborhood entryways and common areas, may water on Friday only.

 Rules to Follow